filipdulic/bus-queue/README.md

  * **sync**/**async** - both interfaces are provided, as well as a bare queue implementation without the thread synchronisation ,and futures logic.
- * **std::sync::mpsc** like interface - The API is modeled after the standard library mpsc queue, channel function are used to create a tuple of (Publisher, Subscriber), while the Clone trait on Subscribre
+ * **std::sync::mpsc** like interface - The API is modeled after the standard library mpsc queue, channel function are used to create a tuple of (Publisher, Subscriber), while the Clone trait on Subscriber creates additional subscribers to the same Publisher

  **sync::Publisher**, **async::Publisher**, and **BarePublisher** are used to broadcast data to **sync::Subscriber**, **async::Subscriber**, and **BareSubscriber** pools.
 Subscribers are